biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 Here the len is a factor which is a special data type that stores the character vector as a special object behind the scenes.

-Data Frames unlike a matrix can contain many different types of data like dates, characters, numbers.
+Data Frames, unlike a matrix, can contain many different types of data like dates, characters, numbers.

 You can create a dataframe like this.